 Why the friction?

-- Different department goals: Sales focuses on revenue, while marketing focuses on demand generation and brand recognition or both.
+- Department goals: Sales focuses on revenue, while marketing focuses on demand generation and brand recognition or both.

-- Different long-term and short-term priorities: Sales is in the trenches focusing on monthly and quarterly quotas, while marketing needs to focus on mass brand awareness and facilitating prospects throughout the purchase funnel, which takes more time than just one month or one quarter.
+- Long-term and short-term priorities: Sales is in the trenches focusing on monthly and quarterly quotas, while marketing needs to focus on mass brand awareness and facilitating prospects throughout the purchase funnel, which takes more time than just one month or one quarter.

 If these concerns and differences are not discussed and addressed between sales and marketing on a timely basis, the misalignment and friction will continue.
 The key is to rally the teams with the same goals or priorities.
 ABM is a natural path to align between sales and marketing.